KaveriBridge/science/11th/chemistry/organic-chemistry-some-basic-principles-and-techniques/nomenclature.md

 * Example - Citric acid as it is found in citric fruits
 * Common names are useful particularly when the alternative systematic names are lengthy and complicated.

+## Methodology - Basic rules
+### Identify the principal functional group and substituents
+* The principal functional group is used to define the class the compound belongs to e.g. an alcohol, ROH
+* The principal functional group is the highest priority functional group.
+Functional group priority is discussed later.
+* The principal functional group is usually given the lowest locant possible.
+### Identify the longest continuous chain containing the principal functional group.
+* The longest continuous chain containing the principal functional group defines the root name.
+* Other groups attached to this chain are called substituents.
+* If there are two chains of equal length, then the choice that gives the simplest substituents is chosen.
+### Assign locants (i.e. numbering) to the principal functional group and substituents.
+* The numbers that define the positions of the principal functional group and substituents are called locants.
+* Compounds are numbered from one end of the longest continuous chain.
+* The locants are assigned such that the principal functional group gets the lowest possible locant.
+* If this results in a "tie" then the first point of difference rule is applied so that the first time a difference in numbering occurs, then the method that gives the lower number at this first difference is used.
+* In the event that there is no first point of difference then alphabetisation is used.

 ## Terminologies
 ### Locant
 * That part of the name of a compound (often a letter or number) that describes the position of an atom, residue or functional group.